 Legume Innovation Lab plant breeders assisted bean research programs in Guatemala and Haiti to develop the capacity to produce populations and test breeding lines that will lead to the release of improved bean cultivars.
 This should contribute to the long-term sustainability of bean breeding activities in the region.
+For example, the ICTA bean research team is using field evaluations and marker-assisted selection to introgress the $Co-4^2$ gene for anthracnose resistance into black bean breeding lines adapted to Central America.
+Dr. Porch will provide bulk populations of black beans to Haiti to provide National Seed Service researchers with experience making field selections and managing breeding lines.

 The project received Institutional Strengthening funds to continue to support the bean research network in Central America and the Caribbean.
-These funds will permit bean researchers in the region to attend the annual meeting of the PCCMCA to share research results.
-Legume Innovation Lab and CIAT scientists also meet with bean researchers to plan collaborations.
+These funds will permit bean researchers in the region to attend the annual meeting of the PCCMCA where research results can be shared.
+The PCCMCA meeting also provides an opportunity for Legume Innovation Lab and CIAT scientists to meet with bean researchers to plan collaboration for the upcoming year.

-A planning meeting and field day for the release of improved small red and black bean cultivars was held at Zamorano in April 2014 with NARs and NGOs technical personnel and farmers from Honduras, El Salvador, and Nicaragua.
+A planning meeting and field day for the release of improved small red and black bean cultivars was held at Zamorano in April 2014 with NARs and NGOs technical personnel and farmers from Honduras, El Salvador and Nicaragua.

 This Legume Innovation Lab project continues to collaborate with many CRSP alumni institutions.
 This collaboration extends the potential impact of Legume Innovation Lab research and generates information that is valuable to the global bean research community.
-A few of the collaborative research activities are:
+A few of the collaborative research activities are listed below: